vindarel/common-lisp-course-in-videos/README.md

 *Total learning material: 2h36.
 Subtitles: english.*

+0. **Introduction video**

+> Short list of features.
+Companies using Common Lisp.
+Why this course.

+> Everything that was hard to find for me, is presented and explained to you.

-1. Section 1: Getting Started
+1. **Section 1: Getting Started**

 1.1.
 Install SBCL [🆓 free preview]